Keeping batteries out of landfill

 We accept:

-- Every day loose household and office batteries up to the size of a power tool battery pack.
+- Single use and rechargeable batteries up to the size of a power tool battery pack.

 There are free battery drop-off points at the following places: